testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

         assert str(result) == expected, f"failed {result} != {expected}"
 ```

-Where the `check_add` is a parameterized test that calls the `add(a,b)` function and asserts the validity of the results.
+Where the `check_add` is a parameterized test that calls the `add(a,b)` function and asserts the validity of the result.

 # Basic test